Diversity Icebreaker: Development

-The first edition of the questionnaire which identified an individual's preference towards one of the roles Red/Blue/Green was made in 1998 and published in a book about team development published by Dansk Psykologisk Forlag in Denmark.
+The first edition of the questionnaire, which identified an individual's preference towards one of the roles blue, red, or green was made in 1998 and published in a book about team development written by Dansk Psykologisk Forlag in Denmark.
 Since then, the questionnaire has been reedited in 2003 and 2005.
 Since 2012, the concept is branded in the UK and in the USA under the name Trialogue.